-When 110 volts AC is available to the refrigerator, the AUTO LED and the AC LED will illuminate, indicating the refrigerator is operating on AC electric.
+- When 120 volts AC is available to the refrigerator, the AUTO LED and the AC LED will illuminate, indicating the refrigerator is operating on AC electric.
 After 10 seconds, the AC LED will turn off and only the AUTO LED will remain illuminated.
-Press and quickly release mode button to display the operating mode.

-If 110 volts AC is not available, the refrigerator will switch to the gas operation.
+Press and quickly release mode button to display the operating mode. - If 120 volts AC is not available, the refrigerator will switch to the gas operation.
 The AUTO LED and the LP GAS LED will illuminate.
 After 10 seconds, the LP GAS LED will turn off and only the AUTO LED will remain illuminated.
+Press and quickly release mode button to display the operating mode.